RESILIENCE PAYS OFF FOR TOP DJ THROUGH DISTRIBUTION OF LUXURY FOOD

 Trust in the Team

 As to why she agreed to accept Chief Executive Officer Ian Gan’s invitation to join SV, Elim boiled her decision down to two things.
-Firstly, the shared vision of helping Students, Startups and Society (“Triple-S”).
+Firstly, the shared vision of helping Schools, Startups and Society (“Triple-S”).
 Secondly, the chemistry and familiarity with the SV team.